 Portland, Ore., has pursued road-skeptical policies similar to many major Canadian cities.
 The result is markedly worsened commuting times.
 According to the TTI, over the past 30 years Portland has gone from having the 47th worst congestion in the U.S. to the sixth worst.

-"Markedly worse commuting times" is false, and the Globe must run a correction.
+"Markedly worse commuting times" is false.
 If you count everybody's commuting time, Portland is ahead of most US metros.
 As the next sentence reveals, it is only congestion that is worse.
 Yes, like all dense cities, Portland has exactly as much congestion as it makes room for, but it has low overall commute times, mostly because its carefully mixed density allows many people to commute very short distances.
 Remember, if you are measuring car congestion, Portland's transit riders and cyclists and the many people who can walk to work simply do not exist.
 Crowley disses "congested" Vancouver for the same reason, even though Vancouver is the only Canadian metro where the long-term trend is toward shorter commute times, due to continued consolidation of housing and business around transit.

 So how should an activist respond to this kind of talk from the asphalt-and-petroleum echo chamber?